osmond-lab/eeb314/docs/labs/schedule.md

 # Schedule

-Under construction for Fall 2025 edition.
-Labs will be updated as we go.

 | Lab | Tutorial | Coding exercise |
 | ---------- | ----- | ----- |
 |   | **Section 1: univariate models** | |